JB243/ECE567_W2026_Team5_GCRL/README.md

 * [JaxGCRL](https://github.com/MichalBortkiewicz/JaxGCRL)

+## Experimental Setup

-Our experiments use JaxGCRL suite of simulated environments described in Section 4.2.
-We evaluate algorithms in an online setting, with a UTD ratio 1:16 for CRL, TD3, TD3+HER, SAC, SAC+HER, and 1 : 5 for PPO.
+Our experiments use JaxGCRL suite of simulated environments.
+We evaluate algorithms in an online setting, with a UTD ratio 1:16 for CRL, TD3, TD3+HER, SAC, SAC+HER, and 1:5 for PPO.
 We use a batch size of 256 and a discount factor of 0.99 for all methods except PPO, for which we use a discount factor of 0.97.
 For every environment, we sample evaluation goals from the same distribution as training ones and use a replay buffer of size 10M for CRL, TD3, TD3+HER, SAC, and SAC+HER.
 We use 1024 parallel environments for all methods except for PPO, where we use 4096 parallel environments to collect data.
 All experiments are conducted for 50 million environment steps.

 ### Table 1: Environments details
 | Parameter | Value |